 Panorama has 2,975 acres of terrain – ranging from wide open fall-line cruisers to powder-filled tree lines and the steep and deep exhilaration of Taynton Bowl.

-Panorama is ranked as #1 resort in the world for trail (piste) comfort in the 2019 list of the world’s 100 largest ski areas by European researcher Skimeilen.
+Panorama is ranked as #1 resort in the world for trail (piste) comfort among the world’s 100 largest ski areas according to a 2019 report by European researcher Montenius.
 What's trail comfort?
 Think wide open ski trails with ski lifts that have short or no queues.

 The ski area is perfect for a variety of abilities with 40% of the runs suitable for beginners or intermediates.
 Think wide open groomers, winding down the fall-line right to the village or the door of your condo.